 Overall we had a great time and really enjoyed the show.
 The performers obviously love what they do, and N enjoyed spotting them around Lowestoft on their bikes, or just hanging out before/after performances when we were walking past.

-You may be able to see Circus Cortex at other locations over the summer as it looked like they do a week in each place.
+You may be able to see Circus Cortex at other locations through each summer as it looks like they do a week in each place.

 We found Lowestoft a really good base for going off to other places in Suffolk or Norfolk.
 There’s a nice beach, and long esplanade to walk or cycle down.